 To reopen a case, your attorney must file the petition in the same court that issued the sentence.
 The lawyer weighs the emergence of new conditions or favorable circumstances for the immigrant such as:

 - Changes in the Immigration Law (INA).

-- Errors made by the previous lawyer.
+- Mistakes made by the previous attorney.